Health insurance

 We also surveyed our members to find out how they rate the service they’re getting from their health insurer.

-Premiums also increase as you age and as new more costly treatments come into common use.
+Premiums also increase as you age and new more costly treatments come into common use.
 When you need it most – once you’re retired – health insurance is at its most expensive.

 Can you afford to put aside savings earmarked just for medical bills?
-If the answer is yes, then you’re most likely better off without health insurance, providing you don’t need to pay for major elective medical treatment when you’re younger.
+If the answer is yes, you’re most likely better off without health insurance, providing you don’t need to pay for major elective medical treatment when you’re younger.

-If you don’t make it on to a public hospital waiting list, can you afford to pay for surgery?
-A procedure like a knee replacement can cost $24,000 to $29,700, according to Southern Cross.
-Can you afford to pay that?
-If a condition could stop you working, how much income could you lose?
+Can you afford to pay for surgery if you don’t make it on to a public hospital waiting list?
+According to Southern Cross, a procedure like a knee replacement can cost $24,000 to $29,700.
+Can you afford to pay for that?
+How much income could you lose if a condition stops you from working?

 Are you willing to take some of the financial risk?
 Some companies offer cost-sharing policies that only pay a percentage of the claim.
 The idea is if you have some skin in the claim you won’t want to be treated unnecessarily or have the cost of treatment balloon out of control.
 The other way of doing this is by taking out a higher policy excess in exchange for a lower premium.